Ramazan Bayramı (Eid al-Fitr)

 This year, the mosques around turkey ring out the call to prayer, but remain empty as, for the first time ever, citizens experience the sadness of not being able to perform the Eid prayer in the mosque.

-The rest of the three days people visit relatives and friends, and may also go to the graveyards to pay their respect to the deceased.
+During the holiday, people visit relatives and friends, and may also go to the graveyards to pay their respect to the deceased.

 This year, the graveyards remain empty.
 Fresh flowers, some starting to wilt in the heat, bear testament that families have visited their loved ones before the curfew.